 Examples: Batteries, small diesel or petrol driven generators, UPS, inverters etc.

-Industrial Light Fittings
+Industrial Light Fittings for Factory Lighting

 For industrial or factory lighting design the fitting should be provided such that it is simple in design and could be easily cleaned.
 The following are the types of fittings used in industries.